On the $H$-ring structure of infinite Grassmannians: Establishing the smooth topological -ring structure

 This yields a smooth homotopy between

-In simple terms this means that by using a smooth homotopy we can always make free space, ie. we can stabilize.
-It also means that we can conjugate freely by smooth terms: Indeed, then, using conjugation matrices
+In simple terms, this means that by using a smooth homotopy, we can always make free space, i.~e. we can stabilize.
+It also means that we can conjugate freely by smooth terms.
+Indeed, using the conjugating matrices

 we quickly obtain a smooth homotopy between